matomo-org/developer-documentation/docs/generated/master/Piwik/Period/Range.md

 <a name="setDefaultEndDate" id="setDefaultEndDate"></a>
 ### `setDefaultEndDate()`

-Sets the default end date of the period
+Sets the default end date of the period.

 #### Signature